openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(key: K, value: V): Option<V>
 ```

-Function: Inserts a key-value pair into the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).
+Functionality: Inserts a key-value pair into the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).

 For keys already present in the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek), the value will be replaced with the new value, and the old value will be returned.